Krokus (band): History

-Formation (1974–1981)
+Formation (1975–1981)

-Krokus was formed in 1974 as a primarily progressive rock act.
+Krokus was formed in 1975 as a progressive rock act.
 The group's original lead singer, Peter Richard, left before the first album was recorded, leaving lead guitarist Tommy Kiefer to handle lead vocal duties for the band's self-titled debut album.
-However, Chris von Rohr, originally the drummer, would switch to lead vocals for the follow-up record, To You All, remaining in this capacity into the late 1970s (along with playing keyboards and percussion).
-Rounding out the radically different new line-up were guitarist Fernando von Arb, bassist Jürg Naegeli, and drummer Freddy Steady who had released the "Rock Is Here" 7" as a trio under the name Montezuma in 1976.
-With this incarnation, Krokus became successful in Switzerland, touring throughout the country and releasing a third album, Painkiller, in 1978.
-After seeing AC/DC in concert in the late 1970s, they decided to change their musical direction and adopted a new sound which was heavily influenced by that band.
-Since von Rohr possessed limited vocal abilities and was not capable of hitting the third octave, the band decided to hire a new lead vocalist.
-Eventually, after trying out several other frontmen, Marc Storace, formerly of TEA and Eazy Money, was hired in 1979.
-With the new line-up in place, the band recorded and released the album Metal Rendez-vous in 1980, which was Krokus' first hit and brought the band international recognition.
+Chris von Rohr, originally the drummer, switched to lead vocals for the follow-up record, To You All, remaining in this capacity into the late 1970s (along with playing keyboards and percussion).

+The new line-up was completed by guitarist Fernando von Arb, bassist Jürg Naegeli, and drummer Freddy Steady, who had released the "Rock Is Here" single as a trio under the name 'Montezuma' in 1976.
+With this line-up, Krokus became successful in Switzerland, touring throughout the country and releasing a third album, Painkiller, in 1978.

+After seeing AC/DC in concert in the late 1970s, they changed their musical direction and adopted a new AC/DC-influenced sound.
+Von Rohr's vocal abilities were limited and the band hired a new lead vocalist, Marc Storace, formerly of TEA and Eazy Money, in 1979, and recorded and released the album Metal Rendez-vous in 1980.
+This was their first hit and brought the band international recognition.

-The 1981 follow-up album, Hardware, was recorded at the Roundhouse Studios in London and featured such songs as "Easy Rocker" and "Rock City", which are still a part of the band's live repertoire today.
-Lead guitarist Tommy Kiefer was forced to leave the band due to a heroin addiction early into the tour supporting Hardware and was replaced by newcomer Mandy Meyer (ex-BM Smith).
-Kiefer would commit suicide on 24 December 1986 for failure to conquer his heroin addiction.
-He was 34 years old.
+The 1981 follow-up album, Hardware, was recorded at Roundhouse Studios in London and featured such songs as "Easy Rocker" and "Rock City", which became an enduring part of the band's live repertoire.
+Lead guitarist Tommy Kiefer was forced to leave the band because of heroin addiction early in the tour to support Hardware and was replaced by newcomer Mandy Meyer (ex-BM Smith).
+(Kiefer committed suicide on 24 December 1986, aged 34, after failing to conquer his heroin addiction.)

 Meyer soon left, replaced by Mark Kohler, and teamed up with bassist Tommy Keiser (not to be confused with Tommy Kiefer) of fellow Swiss rockers Roxane to start his own band.
 Setting up headquarters in Memphis, Tennessee under the guidance of Krokus manager Butch Stone, the duo would recruit former Target vocalist Jimi Jamison, ex-Black Oak Arkansas guitarist/keyboardist Jack Holder, and drummer Jeff Klaven and issued their sole album, First Strike, under the name Cobra in 1983.
 Klaven and Keiser would both subsequently join Krokus.
 Meyer went on to join Asia and formed the short-lived Katmandu, although he would return to the Krokus line-up himself some years later.
 Jamison went on to perform backing vocals on Krokus recordings, in addition to replacing Dave Bickler in the band Survivor and achieving massive success with that group.